 (c) Reading assessments in English, and in the predominant languages of district students where practicable, must identify and evaluate students' areas of academic need related to literacy.
 The district also must monitor the progress and provide reading instruction appropriate to the specific needs of English learners.
 The district must use a locally adopted, developmentally appropriate, and culturally responsive assessment and annually report summary assessment results to the commissioner by July 1.

-(d) The district also must annually report to the commissioner by July 1 a summary of the district's efforts to screen and identify students with:
+(d) The district also must annually report to the commissioner by July 1 a summary of the district's efforts to screen and identify students who demonstrate characteristics of dyslexia using screening tools such as those recommended by the department's dyslexia specialist.
+With respect to students screened or identified under paragraph (a), the report must include:

 (e) A student identified under this subdivision must be provided with alternate instruction under section 125A.56, subdivision 1.